 On the face of it no other reason is necessary because in all of human history, as far as many people know, everyone has died.
 There have been many stories of people physically rising from the dead, but most are rendered suspect by the circumstances.
 Was the person really dead?
 Did they merely resuscitate?
 Is the whole story a myth?
 In most cases, it is impossible to verify the medical diagnosis of death, which is typically brain death.
 In other cases, the story bears all of the traits of myth, such as the Egyptian story of the “resurrection” of Osiris.
 Considering the purported resurrections commonly noted in history, it is easy to conclude that since everyone else died and stayed dead, Jesus must have also.
 If this is true, there must be some other explanation for the story in the Gospels, and Biblical Christianity must be false.

-We must do the commands of God.
+We must obey the commands of God, joyfully trusting Him in everything.
 Do we dare?